Do You Follow Jesus?

 Our choice is this: Do we believe the 12 apostles, disciples, and thousands of people who witnessed and benefited from these miracles...or not?

-2. Consider this: Following Jesus means you will never be lonely or alone again.
-You will always have a friend in Jesus.
-Yes, you may be by yourself occasionally or even often.
 Consider this too...because God calls us to love our neighbor, he encourages us to be in relationship with others.
 Find a bible focused church if you want to find people who you can be in communion with.
 But, always remember, with God, not matter what, you will never be alone or lonely again.

 3. Read the Book of Luke.
-Do enough investigation (like Luke did) so that you understand that, according to the bible (and through Luke's own thorough investigation), Jesus is the only way.
+Do enough investigation (like Luke did) so you understand that, according to the bible (and through Luke's own thorough investigation), Jesus is the only way.

 4. Read/reread the verses in this section.